Universities & Colleges in Virginia

-Virginia offers a number of employment opportunities in a variety of different fields.
-The jobs, which are more in demand, include physician assistant, data communications, technical and scientific services and other related fields.
+Virginia offers some employment opportunities in a variety of different fields.
+The jobs, which are more in demand, include a physician assistant, data communications, technical and scientific services and other related fields.
 A recent survey positioned three careers, which are forecasted to boom in the decade 2008-18.
 These include biomedical engineering, epidemiology and home health aides and personal care.

-As per the U.S. Bureau of Labor Statistics, the average salary of biomedical engineers in Virginia in May, 2010 was $85,000 while for personal care aides it was ~$22,000 and annual average salary of epidemiologist was $69,090 in Virginia.
+As per the U.S. Bureau of Labor Statistics, the average salary for biomedical engineers in Virginia in May 2010 was $85,000 while for personal care aides it was ~$22,000 and annual average salary of epidemiologist was $69,090 in Virginia.

 According to the state of Higher education in Virginia, there are four types of degree granting institutions.
 They are public institutions, established private institutions (with a national recognizing accrediting organization), private and out of state institutions and other religious institutions.

 About 167 Colleges and Universities comprise the strict and firm college education system in the Old Dominion.
-On an average 20,000-30,000 students get enrolled in varied universities each year in Virginia.
-This state has universities that top the charts in the fields of Fine arts, technology, science and music.
+On an average 20,000-30,000 students get enrolled in various universities each year in Virginia.
+This state has universities that top the charts in the fields of Fine arts, technology, science, and music.